 We also believe that adjusted FFO ("AFFO") is a meaningful supplemental non-GAAP disclosure of our operating results.
 AFFO further adjusts FFO in order for our operating results to reflect the specific characteristics of our business by adjusting for items we believe are not related to our core operations.
-Our adjustments to FFO to arrive at AFFO include removing the impact of (i) straight-line rental income and expense, (ii) deferred income amortization, (iii) amortization of above- and below-market lease intangibles, (iv) amortization of mortgage premium /discount, (v) unrealized gains or losses from changes in the fair value of real estate debt and other financial instruments, (vi) gains and losses resulting from foreign currency translations, (vii) amortization of deferred financing costs, and (x) similar adjustments for unconsolidated joint ventures.
+Our adjustments to FFO to arrive at AFFO include removing the impact of (i) straight-line rental income and expense, (ii) deferred income amortization, (iii) amortization of above- and below-market lease intangibles, (iv) amortization of mortgage premium /discount, (v) unrealized gains or losses from changes in the fair value of real estate debt and other financial instruments, (vi) gains and losses resulting from foreign currency translations, (vii) amortization of restricted stock awards, (viii) non-cash performance participation allocation, even if repurchased by us, and (ix) amortization of deferred financing costs, and (x) similar adjustments for unconsolidated joint ventures.
 AFFO is not defined by NAREIT and our calculation of AFFO may not be comparable to disclosures made by other REITs.